bharat-tiwari/OurTechJournal/sass-scss/maps.md

 # SASS Maps

-A Map in SASS is a data structure similar to dictionary in most of the programming languages (or Map in ES6).
+A Map in SASS is a data structure similar to `dictionary` in most of the other programming languages (or Maps in ES6).
 Its a set of key-value pairs.
 A very common use case of map is to define a set of theme colors like below:

 ```scss
 $siteThemeColors (